cpinnix/commanderpowerlevel/README.md

 ##### 8

-Commanders leveld in the eights should enable powerful competitive builds but are not necessarily top tier in competitive rankings.
+Commanders in the eights should enable powerful competitive builds but are not necessarily top tier in competitive rankings.
 These commanders should:

 - Be among the middle in the competitive commander rankings.
 - Usually facilitate interactions that can win the game before turn 6.